 Experience

 Not all applicants will have relevant legal work experience at this stage.
 If you do, then you should certainly include it.
-If not, do not fear – use your unique experiences to your advantage.
-Retail work develops the ability to work effectively under intense pressure (a skill very relevant to law), for instance.
+If not, use your unique experiences to your advantage.
 Other easy ways to gain experience with some relevance to law include becoming a brand ambassador.
 The Lawyer Portal has a shared brand ambassador scheme with law firm Bird & Bird.
 You can also look out for online virtual work experience programmes.

 Tailor Your Letter For Each Firm